interTwin-eu/dcnios/README.md

 There is only one version in maintenance:
 - The main branch in the source code repository maintains a working state version of the software component.
-- Documentation is updated with the current new software versions involving any substantial or minimal change in the behavior of the application.
+- Documentation is updated with the new software versions involving any substantial or minimal change in the application's behavior.
 - Documentation is updated whenever reported as inaccurate or unclear.

 ## Licensing